DIY Concrete vs. Hiring a Professional

 - Before pouring concrete, a form must be built for the project.
-Knowing the maximum dimensions of the forms is critical to prevent the slumping and cracking of the final project.
-One common mistake is to make the pad too large.
+Knowing the maximum dimensions of the forms is critical to preventing the slumping and cracking of the final project.
+One common amateur mistake is to make the pad too large.

-In a rush to get the job done, it is tempting to bypass measuring the water and add water to a dry concrete mix until it "looks about right."
-Improperly mixed concrete is more likely to crack.
+- In a rush to get the job done, it can be tempting to bypass careful measuring and instead, add water to a dry concrete mix until it "looks about right."
+Unfortunately, improperly mixed concrete is more likely to crack.
 Some cracks can be filled and repaired, but if the foundation of building cracks, it requires a major expenditure to fix.
 Foundation cracks can also significantly decrease the value of a home or building.
 It takes time to plan, measure, pours, and finish the concrete correctly.
 Professionals know the value of doing this right.

-Quick and Equipped
+Concrete Professionals are Quick and Equipped

 There are some projects that do-it-yourself homeowners should consider hiring professionals to complete.
 Concrete work can be expensive to demolish and haul away.
 By hiring a concrete professional, homeowners can be sure that the work actually adds value to their home.